 According to the recent report, the NSA could be using “traffic shaping” techniques to redirect local internet traffic, including emails and messages, sent by American citizens, overseas.
 This way they could access all the information they need, which would be illegal if conducted inside the US.
 Given the obscure nature of the NSA, it is not surprising they have methods to bypass any restrictions.

 For those who are concerned about their privacy and wish to stay on the safe side, using a reliable VPN service in the US is highly recommended.
-Even though it won’t protect users from all possible surveillance methods, NordVPN will keep your online communications private and safe from the eyes of ISPs by hiding and replacing the IP address.
+Even though it won’t protect users from all possible NSA spying methods, NordVPN will keep your online communications private and safe from the eyes of ISPs by hiding and replacing your IP address.